Over the years, we’ve conducted various speech-related data collection business in China, and the experience has been quite rich.

 Give Notice When Things Change

 Since we had some last-minute changes, both projects started later than we had originally planned.
 When our vendor found out about the delay, they were quite frustrated, which is totally understandable.

 We try as best we can to plan ahead, work out the best schedule, and develop a smooth process.
 But no amount of preparation or experience can mitigate all obstacles.
 Sometimes unexpected changes arise, and the game plan suddenly changes.

 What seems like a natural part of doing business to us may cause significant stress to non-western vendors that are not used to a fast-paced work environment.

 It’s a good idea to warn vendors ahead of time if your project is dynamic or at risk of sudden change.

-You have a big meal and it takes time.
-In the past, people even took naps after their lunch.
+You have a big meal, and it takes time.
+You can even take a quick nap after their lunch.
 Schools and businesses typically have noon break for around 1.5 hours to 2 hours.

 This is slowly changing as western lifestyle is influencing Chinese culture.
 In smaller cities, however, lunch breaks will still take much longer than what we’re accustomed to in North America.